 The Title IX Coordinator and Deputy Title IX Coordinators can be contacted by telephone, email, or in person during regular office hours:

 Elizabeth A. Conklin

 Associate Vice President, Office of Institutional Equity

 Title IX Coordinator

 Nancy Fitzpatrick Myers

-Director of Investigations, Office of Diversity and Equity
+Director of Investigations, Office of Institutional Equity

 Deputy Title IX Coordinator